Labor Relations

 The Employer will allow an employee to use vacation time off in lieu of leave without pay.
 All requests to use vacation time off must indicate that the leave is being used in lieu of leave without pay for a reason of faith or conscience.

-The parties recognize that the Washington State Family and Medical Leave Program (RCW 50A.04) is in effect beginning January 1, 2020, and eligibility for an approval of leave for purposes as described under that Program shall be in accordance with RCW 50A.04.
-In the event that the legislature amends all or part of RCW 50A.04, the parties will meet and bargain the effects of the changes.
+The Washington State Paid Family and Medical Leave Program and eligibility for an approval of leave for purposes as described under that Program shall be in accordance with RCW 50A.04.
+If the legislature amends all or part of RCW 50A.04, the parties will meet and bargain the effects of the changes.

-Employees requesting PFML benefits through the Employment Security Department must provide notice to the University as outlined under RCW 50A.04.030.
+Employees requesting PFML benefits through the Employment Security Department must provide notice to the University as outlined under RCW 50A.15.30.

 Employees are entitled to one (1) paid holiday per calendar year.
 Personal Holidays will be requested, scheduled and approved in accordance with Article 24.3 Vacation Scheduling.